brainandforce/Electrum.jl/CONTRIBUTING.md

 creation), as well as the mutable `MArray` type.
 In general, it's better to stick to immutable types (though dynamic vectors are always mutable).

+### Use of `BasisVectors{D}` and other reimplemented multidimensional array types

+Julia currently does not allow field types to be computed.
+The problem with this is that `SMatrix` must have a fourth type parameter that corresponds to the total length of the `NTuple` that is used to construct it, even though that length can be inferred from the array dimensionality.

+If you need to use an `SMatrix{D1,D2,T,L}` in a struct, be sure that you can define `L` as well as `D1` and `D2`.
+Otherwise, it might be a better idea to store the data internally as an `SVector{D,SVector{D,T}}`, and define `convert()` for it to turn it into a matrix.

+In the future, we may consider using the `ComputedFieldTypes` package, or integrating any new Julia functionality in future versions.

 ### Logging and printing

 Feel free to leave `@debug` statements in any code you include.
 Unless the logging level is set to